Sheffield station

-Sheffield station, formerly Pond Street and later Sheffield Midland, is a combined railway station and tram stop in Sheffield, England; it is the busiest station in South Yorkshire.
-Adjacent is Sheffield station/Sheffield Hallam University Sheffield Supertram stop.
-In 2017–18, the station was the 43rd-busiest in the UK and the 15th-busiest outside London.
+Sheffield station (formerly Pond Street and later Sheffield Midland) is a combined railway station and tram stop in Sheffield, England; it is the busiest station in South Yorkshire, and the second busiest in Yorkshire & the Humber, after Leeds.
+Adjacent is the Sheffield Supertram stop.

 History

-1870 - 1960
+1870 – 1960

 The station was opened in 1870 by the Midland Railway to the designs of the company architect John Holloway Sanders.
 It was the fifth and last station to be built in Sheffield city centre.

 The station was built on the 'New Line', which ran between Grimesthorpe Junction, on the former Sheffield and Rotherham Railway, and Tapton Junction, just north of Chesterfield.
 This line replaced the Midland Railway's previous route, the 'old road', to London, which ran from Sheffield Wicker via Rotherham.

 The new line and station were built despite some controversy and opposition locally.
 The Duke of Norfolk, who owned land in the area, insisted that the southern approach be in a tunnel and the land known as The Farm landscaped to prevent the line being seen.
 Some years later the tunnel was opened out into a cutting.
 Sheffield Corporation was so concerned about the eastern side of the city being cut off from the city centre that it insisted that public access be preserved across the railway site.

 The station and Pond Street Goods Depot opened on a damp and cold day without any celebrations.
 There were originally different passenger entrances for each class.
 The original station buildings have been preserved and are between island platforms 2 to 5.